paulidale/meccano3d/bearings/README.md

 Part 168 with 16DP 68T | a reproduction of part 168 with the large gear teeth (68 Tooth) | Grendel
 Part 168 with 38DP 171 tooth raft | a reproduction of part 168 with the standard gear teeth | Grendel Part 168 with 38DP 171 tooth | a reproduction of part 168 with the standard gear teeth | Grendel
+Collar Bearing Block | A part that uses a collar as an axle bearing | Stephen Terrell